hollyrenfrew/Python-Text-Based-Game/code-review.md

-\- Player stats and room data are stored in non-persistent dictionaries which cannot be saved across sessions.
+- Player stats and room data are stored in non-persistent dictionaries which cannot be saved across sessions.

-\- The game loads every "database" file at runtime meaning data isn't validated, normalized, or stored efficiently.
+- The game loads every "database" file at runtime meaning data isn't validated, normalized, or stored efficiently.

-\_player\_information.py\_
+_player_information.py_

-\### Loops and Branches
+### Loops and Branches

 Control flow is clear and functional, but several branches would benefit from early returns for readability.
-Additionally, functions like enter\_room() handle both description printing and battle logic, which could be separated for clarity, especially once persistent room states exist.
+Additionally, functions like enter_room() handle both description printing and battle logic, which could be separated for clarity, especially once persistent room states exist.

-\_enter\_room.py\_
+_enter_room.py_

-\### Defensive Programming
+### Defensive Programming